-If you die without a will, you’re considered to have died “intestate.”
+Dying without a will in Ontario means you’re considered to have died “intestate.”
 This situation takes the decision-making power away from you and your loved ones and into the hands of the state.
 In the case of an intestate death, Ontario's Succession Law Reform Act steps in and dictates how the estate is distributed.

 Anything over $200,000 is shared between the spouse and any descendants (meaning children and grandchildren) according to specific rules.